 As you learned, adrenaline kicks in when your body undergoes the fight or flight response.
 To help ensure that your body can move exceptionally well if it needs to flee or fight, it redistributes blood to the muscles and the brain.
 This helps to heighten your senses and makes you feel more energized to respond to the situation in front of you.
 Adrenaline is meant to be a short-term response to a threat.
 Your body isn’t built to sustain this blood priority for your muscles and brain.

 While adrenaline can be fun to experience from time to time, those who are under extreme anxiety can have difficulties with constantly experiencing the symptoms of an adrenaline rush.
-When this happens, being able to control the adrenaline production is the key to being able to relax back to your normal self.
+When this happens, being able to control the adrenaline production is the key to being able to feel relaxed and back to your normal self.
 It all starts with the parasympathetic nervous system which is basically the opposite of the fight or flight response.
 Some great ways to ignite the parasympathetic nervous system is to exercise, do yoga, meditate, or undergo talk therapy.

 Adrenaline is something that we’ve all experienced from time to time.
 The rush can make us feel superhuman at times like we are super strong.
 The feeling of the rush from adrenaline is thrilling and can be achieved in many safe, manageable ways.
 This is sure to add some excitement and a little extra feeling of invincibility to your life.